oracle-livelabs/oci/digital-twin/02-deploy-digitaltwin-simulation/deploy-digitaltwin-simulation.md

 ![Deployment Content](./images/deployment-file.png)

 2. Open a deployment file with `vi deployment.yaml`, then enter insert-mode by pressing `i`, and paste the content from your clipboard into the `vi` editor.
-Then press `ESC` to escape from insert-mode, followed by `:wq` to save (write) and quit from the `vi` editor.
+Then press `ESC` to escape from insert-mode, followed by `:wq` to write, i.e. save, and quit from the `vi` editor.

 ![Edit Deployment](./images/edit-deployment.png)